matuzo/HTMHell/hell/adventcalendar/2024/2/index.md

 But there's a place where `autofocus` shines: On single-purpose pages containing forms.

-...which is a bit of an obtuse way to say "login pages", "signup pages", "password reset pages" and "2FA pages", you get the idea.
+...which is a bit of an obtuse way to say “login pages”, “signup pages”, “password reset pages” and “Two-factor authentication (2FA) pages”, you get the idea.

 ## Adding Autofocus